c3n3/aitpi/README.md

 This program can be configured with two simple json files.

-# First up
+# Supported
-The project will support:
+The project supports:
 - Simple 'buttons'
     - '1 to 1' gpio to button setup on a raspberry pi
     - Non interrupt based key input